hk-mars/mona-lisp/design-principles.md

 is likely to make a much better programming language than a system which was written as a traditional black box, and then made extensible as an afterthought.

+> Bottom-up parsing is a strategy for analyzing unknown data relationships that attempts to identify the most **fundamental units** first, and then to **infer** higher-order structures from them(for example: lisp).
+Top-down parsers, on the other hand, hypothesize general parse tree structures and then consider whether the known fundamental structures are compatible with the hypothesis(for example: MS SQL Server).

+> Use bottom-up principle to the foundation of system and system design, language is the foundation; but use top-down principle to some special products which is complex, emergency and requirement-specified (for example: in the war time, we need a new fighting system).

 ## create the perfect context